Global Residency Scheme

-To be eligible for the program you must not hold a residency permit in Malta under other Programme.
+To be eligible for the program you must not hold a residency permit in Malta under another Programme.

-You will be required to purchase a residential property with a value of at least €275,000, if located in Malta, or €220,000 if located in Gozo or in South of Malta.
-Property cannot be leased to a third party, if you hold the residence permit under this scheme.
+You will be required to purchase a residential property with a value of at least €275,000, if located in Malta, or €220,000 if located in Gozo or in the South of Malta.
+The property cannot be leased to a third party if you hold the residence permit under this scheme.

 Under this program, you may benefit from an advantageous tax regime, where income is taxed on a remittance basis at a flat rate of 15%.
 To qualify for this tax incentive, you must not be tax resident abroad (e.g. stay more than 182 days in another country) and pay a minimum tax amount of €15,000.